 The BSc (Hons) Agri-Management programme can open a range of career opportunities on a local, national and international level.
-Graduates from an agricultural science, Agri-Tech, or related degree go into a wide variety of sectors, including agri-business, Agri-environment, Agri-Tech engineering, Agri-science, and agriculture and food production.
+Graduates can go into a wide variety of sectors, including agri-business, agri-environment, agri-tech, agri-science, and agriculture and food production.
 This programme provides professional agriculturalists of the future with the specific skills required to achieve these aims.
-This programme will be particularly attractive to students who wish to pursue a specialist career (e.g., as a technical adviser, e.g., agronomist, nutritionist, breeding / health and disease, enterprise, or unit operator in agricultural on production-based enterprises either domestically or internationally.
+This programme will be particularly attractive to students who wish to pursue a specialist career (e.g., as a technical adviser in the food supply chain, agronomist, nutritionist, breeding/health consultant, entrepreneur, researcher, precision farming specialist or farm management either domestically or internationally).
 Studying agriculture also develops the skills needed for other graduate careers such as accountancy, teaching, journalism and the civil service.
-Alternatively, students may qualify for progression e.g., MSc SAFS, Agritech, MSc Rural Estate Management), MRes, MPhil and PhD studies either at the RAU or elsewhere.
+Alternatively, students may qualify for progression into postgraduate education (e.g., MSc Sustainable Agriculture and Food Security, MSc Agricultural Technology and Innovation, MSc Rural Estate Management, MRes, MPhil and PhD studies) either at the RAU or elsewhere.